88006 Textiles: Dye Methods6cp; 3hpw (workshop)

 Fashion and Textiles

-This subject introduces students to the principles of dye, colour and resist patterning as they relate to the fashion and textiles industry.
-Through a series of dye workshops, students are introduced to both traditional and contemporary dye techniques and are encouraged to investigate innovative approaches to colouring and patterning cloth.
-In studios, students experiment with natural dyes, mordants and commercial dyes including acid and reactive dyes.
-Students explore rich cultural textile histories including the ancient arts of Japanese Shibori and Indigo dyeing.
+This subject is taught online this semester, so consequently we have modified the content to suit home dyeing.
+Students are introduced to the principles of natural dyes, colour and resist patterning as they relate to the fashion and textiles industry.
+Through a series of dye home workshops, students are introduced to natural dye techniques and are encouraged to investigate innovative approaches to colouring and patterning cloth.
+In this studio module, students experiment with natural dyes and explore rich cultural textile histories including the ancient arts of Japanese Shibori.

 Spring session, City campus